vtsiatouras/311-chicago-incidents-nosql/README.md

 docker-compose up --build
 ```

-Then you have the database, the API & the Vue.js client up and running!
+Then you have the database & the API up and running!

 In order to perform the import of the data you can log in to the running docker container and perform the process
  manually.